 Water is necessary for hummingbirds just like any other living creature.

-Some believe that nectar is a source for water but this is not the case, they need a seperate source of pure water.
+Some believe that nectar is a source for water but this is not the case, they need a separate source of pure water.

 Hummingbirds can drink and bath in flight.

 Watch your backyard come alive with hummingbirds as they fly through the sunlit mist of a garden hose mister or a solar powered misting birdbath.